SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/22.png)
     </kbd>

-17. Click on Copy Configuration.
-A popup open with options to copy configuration to clipboard or download it as a JSON file.
+16. Click on Copy Configuration.
+A popup opens with options to copy configuration to clipboard or download it as a JSON file.
 Depending on how often you will use your instance configuration, either copy or save the JSON-compliant string.
     <kbd>
     ![](./images/23.png)
     </kbd>